zokypri/muay-thai-service/README.md

 The service is still under development and there are quite a few things that need to be improved

     1: Unit and Component tests
+    2: Add a kafka connector to listen to the DB table fighter and publish an event when a new fighter is added
     3: MDC configurations for Log Id tracebality
     4: Configuring Spring Security for auth with JWT